 - The Board directed BART Staff to consider an art policy in 2013.
 This presentation provides an overview of the direction provided at that time.

-- BART is currently in the process of hiring a full time art program manager who will have the responsibility of launching the art program, developing art guidelines as described in the aforementioned report, and creating an arts master plan.
+- BART hired a full time art program manager, Jennifer Easton, who is responsible for developing and implementing the art program, creating program guidelines as described in the aforementioned report, and creating an arts master plan.
+She may be reached at email@example.com.